 Jonny earned his Canine Good Citizen certification, then passed his American Temperament Test exam (ATTS) and went on to become a Reading Assistant dog, settling down next to children to encourage them to read out loud.
 He's currently bring joy to families at the Family House in San Francisco - a project that houses families whose children are being treated for severe illness at a nearby hospital.

-UPDATE!
-This San Francisco resident was selected to be the face of a new stuffed toy developed by celebrated toy manufacturer 'Gund dolls.'
+In 2012, Jonny was selected to be the face of a new stuffed toy developed by celebrated toy manufacturer 'Gund dolls.'
 Now children everywhere can have their very own Jonny to cuddle.
-Purchase from Amazon (Nope, BADRAP does not recieve any kick back from Gund.
-Rats!)
+Photo: Mark Rogers.
+Purchase from Amazon.

 Canine Good Citizen

-After satisfying his fifteen minutes of fame, shining up his leash skills and earning his Canine Good Citizen certification, Ernie road off in the sunset to live a quite off-the-radar life with his favorite person, Sasha Gibbs.
-He enjoys a sister dog and all the comforts of home.
+After satisfying his fifteen minutes of fame, shining up his leash skills and earning his Canine Good Citizen cert, Ernie road off in the sunset to live a quite off-the-radar life with his favorite person, Sasha Gibbs.
+He enjoyed a sister dog and all the comforts of home.

-Like so many of the Vick dog adopters, Ernie's person is content to have a "dog" instead of a "Vick dog."
-We can relate!
+Like so many of the Vick dog adopters, Ernie's person was content to have a "dog" instead of a "Vick dog."
+As it should be.
+Thank you, Ernie, for all you taught us.

 The Fabulous Family Dog!